 The area is home to the largest herd of Bighorn sheep in the lower 48 states.
 It is also home to several thousand Rocky Mountain elk which winter here.
 Photographers and wildlife watchers can view grizzly and black bears, Bighorn sheep, moose, mule deer, whitetail deer, wolves, foxes, antelope, mountain lions, Trumpeter swans, Canadian geese and many species of small animals, ducks, songbirds, and fish.

 Excellent fishing is available in the Wind River and its tributaries, ‘also in numerous mountain lakes and streams.
 Cutthroat, brook, German brown, and rainbow trout as well as mountain whitefish provide exciting opportunities.

-According to Sperling’s Best Places, on average, there are 235 sunny days per year in Dubois, Wyoming.
+According to Sperling’s Best Places, on average, there are 235 sunny days per year in Dubois, WY.
 The July high is around 79 degrees.
 The January low is 9.

 Dubois, Wyoming gets 11 inches of rain per year.
 The US average is 39.
 Snowfall is 52 inches.
 The average US city gets 28 inches of snow per year.
 The number of days with any measurable precipitation is 31.
 In the mountains to the west of town, the snow is measured in feet.
 Snowmobiling, backcountry skiing, snowshoeing, mushing, and other winter sports abound